Gambia police disperse protesters contesting president's re-election | Politics

 Earlier on Monday, Essa Mbye Faal accepted defeat, backtracking from his earlier declaration with Darboe that has tainted the aftermath of the vote.
 "I have called Adama Barrow for his electoral victory," he said, without explaining his change of heart.
 "I told my supporters that we have lost the elections and we should accept the will of God."

 The two remaining hold-out candidates have not said how they will proceed.
-Citing alleged problems at polling stations and other issues, they said on Sunday that "all actions are on the table".
-Election observers from the African Union said the election was conducted in line with international standards, while EU observers on Monday praised the transparency of the voting and counting process.
+They have cited allegations of problems at polling stations and other issues and said on Sunday that "all actions are on the table".
+Election observers from the African Union said the election was conducted in line with international standards, while EU observers praised the transparency of the voting and counting process.